Apostrophes in Plurals

 In plurals of italicized terms

-Plurals of titles of books, movies, and other works are formed by adding an s.
-No apostrophe is needed between the italicized term and the s.
+Plurals of titles of books, movies, and other works (such titles are italicized) are formed by adding an s.
+No apostrophe is needed before the s.
 The title of the work is italicized, but the s that forms the plural is not.

 - All they have in the waiting room are Washington Posts and Wall Street Journals.
 Where are the Cosmos?